storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/snapshots.md

 the last yielded `Cell` is obtained, and its value is set to `true`.
 The `test` method is then run recursively with `snapshot` of the current coroutine.
-After it returns, the same procedure repeats with the value `false`.
+After it returns, the same procedure repeats with the value `false` in the `Cell`.

     def test[R](c: Cell <~> R): Boolean = {
       if (c.resume) {